Ancient practices · Women only · New York City

 Rest & Listen

-Stillness, body awareness, guided meditation.
-The kind of deep rest that sleep cannot give — where we stop doing and start hearing what has been waiting beneath the surface.
+Stillness, body awareness, and guided rest.
+The kind of quiet that helps you hear what has been waiting underneath.

 Reflective journaling